-The One Health Summer Institute (OHSI) is a 2-week non-credit summer program for domestic and international students.
-It will be classroom and field-based to provide students the opportunity to explore a complex problem that impacts human, animal, and environmental health from multiple disciplinary perspectives.
-The students will reflect on the importance of engaging communities on all sides of the problem to better use data and knowledge to find sustainable and socially just solutions.
-One week of the OHSI will be in the field with food and accommodation provided.
-The second week will be on the University of Calgary campus with lunch provided.
-There will be multiple field trips, guest lecturers, and engagement of Indigenous scholars, elders, and knowledge keepers.
+The One Health Summer Institute (OHSI) is an in-person non-credit summer program in the Kananaskis for domestic and international students to explore the concept of One Health as a multisectoral, systems-based and collaborative approach to complex problems.
+This one-week cIass and field-based program provides students the opportunity to explore a complex problem that impacts human, animal, and environmental health from multiple disciplinary perspectives.
+The students reflect on the importance of engaging communities on all sides of the problem to better use data and knowledge to find sustainable and socially just solutions.
+There are multiple field trips, guest lecturers, and engagement of Indigenous scholars, elders, and knowledge keepers.

 One Health Excellence Fund